-The Committee believes that there must be a meaningful link between the compensation paid to our Named Executive Officers and our goal of long-term value creation for our stockholders.
+In Transition Year Ended 2022, the Compensation Committee (the "Committee") maintained the compensation philosophy and design adopted following the merger (the "Merger") involving Bristow Group Inc. ("Old Bristow") and Era Group Inc. ("Era").
+Underpinning the Transition Year Ended 2022 executive compensation program is a belief held by the Committee that there must be a meaningful link between the compensation paid to our Named Executive Officers and our goal of long-term value creation for our stockholders.
 This core philosophy is embedded in the following principles that guide all aspects of our executive compensation program:

-Emphasis on Pay for Performance A substantial portion of compensation should be variable, contingent and directly linked to Company and individual performance.
+Emphasis on Pay for Performance A substantial portion of compensation should be variable, contingent on and directly linked to Company and individual performance.
 Attract, Retain and Motivate Talented and Experienced Executives Total direct compensation should be competitive to attract the best talent to the Company, motivate executives to perform at their highest levels, reward individual contributions that improve the Company's ability to deliver outstanding performance, and retain those executives with the leadership abilities and skills necessary for building long-term stockholder value.
-Balance and Responsibility The program should balance incentives for delivering outstanding long-term sustainable performance against the potential to encourage inappropriate risk-taking.
+Balance and Responsibility The program should balance incentives for delivering outstanding long-term, sustainable performance against the potential to encourage inappropriate risk-taking.
 Compensation should consider each executive's responsibility to act at all times in accordance with our Code of Business Integrity and Supplemental Code of Ethics.
 Stockholder Alignment The financial interests of executives should be aligned with the long-term interests of our stockholders through stock-based compensation and performance metrics that correlate with long-term stockholder value.